 A flat dosage of 100 ug per person is used commonly in human LSD research.
-This dosage quantity is convenient to remember because it doesn't take body weight in kilograms into consideration.
+This dosage quantity is convenient to remember because it doesn't take body weight into consideration.
 A dosage of 100 ug per person typically results in dramatic symptoms, but the threshold for activity generally is placed at 20 ug LSD per person.

 Very low doses of LSD (4-40 ug per person) were tested in human volunteers by Greiner and colleagues in 1958.
 Psychic changes were established by way of interviews and measurement of pupil size, heart rate, and galvanic skin response.
 The data below showed that mood and psychomotor effects were detectable in human volunteers at dosages as low as 4 ug LSD per person, which is approximately 0.05 ug/kg of body weight, or 10 times less than the effective dose according to E. Rothlin and Hofmann.
-The objective measures showed that the galvanic skin response was activated after only 7 ug LSD per person.
+The objective measures showed that the galvanic skin response (GSR) was activated after only 7 ug LSD per person.
 There was a dose-dependent increase in pupil size, heart rate, and other parameters.